 By Brian Robinson.

-There is no better place to start a recovery program than with an understanding of what anxiety is and how it works.
-This acts as the perfect backcloth, and through our understanding, we discover exactly what we need to do in order to recover.
+When it comes to recovery there is no better place to start than with an understanding of what anxiety is and how it works.
+This acts as the perfect backcloth and our understanding will point us towards exactly what we need to do in order to recover.